 Please make the changes to P604L1- P604L23 as shown below for CID 12187:

-The support by an EHT AP of EHT non-OFDMA DL MU-MIMO transmission on an RU or MRU size greater than or equal to 242 tones in a bandwidth up to 80 MHz, 160 MHz or 320 MHz is indicated in the respective MU beamformer (BW ≤ 80 MHz), (BW = 160 MHz) or (BW = 320 MHz) subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element, where each of these subfields is determined in turn by dot11EHTMUBeamformerLessThanOrEqualTo80Implemented, dot11EHTMUBeamformerEqualTo160Implemented, or dot11EHTMUBeamformerEqualTo320Implemented, respectively (see 35.12.3 (Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field)).
-The number of spatial streams that an EHT AP supports for transmission from a single STA in an EHT PPDU with bandwidth up to 80 MHz, 160 MHz or 320 MHz is determined from the transmit-related subfields for the respective bandwidth in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element sent by the AP, where this field is determined in turn by dot11EHTSupportedEhtMcsAndNssSetmplemented.
-An EHT AP shall set dot11EHTMUBeamformerLessThanOrEqualTo80Implemented, dot11EHTMUBeamformerEqualTo160Implemented, and dot11EHTMUBeamformerEqualTo320Implemented to true if the AP supports at least four spatial streams for the transmission to a single STA in a bandwidth of up to 80 MHz, 160 MHz or 320 MHz, the MU beamformer (BW ≤ 80 MHz), (BW = 160 MHz) or (BW = 320 MHz), respectively; and accordingly the MU beamformer (BW ≤ 80 MHz), (BW = 160 MHz) or (BW = 320 MHz) subfield indicates support of the EHT non-OFDMA DL MU-MIMO transmission in the respective bandwidth.
+The support by an EHT AP of EHT non-OFDMA DL MU-MIMO transmission on an RU or MRU size greater than or equal to 242 tones in a bandwidth up to 80 MHz, 160 MHz or 320 MHz is indicated in the respective MU beamformer (BW ≤ 80 MHz), MU beamformer (BW = 160 MHz) or MU beamformer (BW = 320 MHz) subfields in the EHT PHY Capabilities Information field in the EHT Capabilities element, where each of these subfields is determined in turn by dot11EHTMUBeamformerLessThanOrEqualTo80Implemented, dot11EHTMUBeamformerEqualTo160Implemented, or dot11EHTMUBeamformerEqualTo320Implemented, respectively (see 35.12.3 (Contents of the EHT PHY Capabilities Information field and Supported EHT-MCS And NSS Set field)).
+The number of spatial streams that an EHT AP supports for EHT SU transmission with bandwidth up to 80 MHz, 160 MHz or 320 MHz is determined from the transmit-related subfields for the respective bandwidth in the Supported EHT-MCS And NSS Set field in the EHT Capabilities element sent by the AP, where this field is determined in turn by dot11EHTSupportedEhtMcsAndNssSetmplemented.
+An EHT AP shall set dot11EHTMUBeamformerLessThanOrEqualTo80Implemented, dot11EHTMUBeamformerEqualTo160Implemented or dot11EHTMUBeamformerEqualTo320Implemented to true if the AP supports at least four spatial streams for EHT SU transmission in a bandwidth of up to 80 MHz, 160 MHz or 320 MHz, respectively; and accordingly the MU beamformer (BW ≤ 80 MHz), MU beamformer (BW = 160 MHz) or MU beamformer (BW = 320 MHz) subfield is set to 1 to indicate support for EHT non-OFDMA DL MU-MIMO transmission in the respective bandwidths.

 CID 12580